dnorth98/beanstalk-extensions/README.md

    We had a requirement to have a hostname that we control registered in DNS.
 This extension sets the hostname to <beanstalk env name>-<instanceID>.
 It then adds on the domain suffix passed as beanstalk parameter called DOMAIN_SUFFIX.
 Finally, it calls the updateroute53 script installed by the 01_install_updateroute53 extension to update DNS.

+10_cloudwatch.config

+   Generates custom metrics for sending to cloudwatch.
+In this example, the metric is a count of the number of processes running matching a particular pattern but it could be anything.
+We tag them against the instance ID so we can see the metrics next to the standard instance metrics like disk space and CPU.